 The customer wasn’t familiar with the concept of multi-layering.
 We’ve blogged about how companies like Action have created similar products for the auto industry.
 While the concept is not new, the execution of each specific job has a series of unique challenges.

 In this case, the most daunting part was the fact that the manufacturer wanted the end product on a roll two inches apart.
 The NFC chip came in at ¾ inches apart on the roll.
-CSI Medical had to place it on the right location on the web, so the die could cut it in the correct place.
+Boyd Corporation had to place it on the right location on the web, so the die could cut it in the correct place.

 Boyd Corporation wanted to produce the multi-layered label in one press run, instead of creating the labels one at a time.
 That’s where the experimentation came in, and the challenge for Lane and his team.

 You Can’t Go It Alone: Initial Attempts Were Unsuccessful

 The typical process for a converter is to develop with a method for improving a process, and then attempt to execute with the equipment at hand.
 Lane and his team devised a method for their own equipment, and hunkered down for a weekend to produce the first batch.

 The two days proved to be a study in frustration, as Lane and the production team spent 16 hours and made only 900 parts.
 “I don’t mind working the 16 hours,” he said, “as long as we’re making a million parts.”